Elpapado/TOPS-OC2-data/lessons/lesson5.md

 #### **Open Science related communities**

 There are a number of communities that are focussed on Open Science activities.
 [ReproducibiliTea](https://reproducibilitea.org/) is a grass-roots journal club initiative that is based in over 100 institutions and is a forum to discuss reproducibility, closely allied to Open Science [12].
 The [FAIRdata forum](https://fairdataforum.org/) allows you to browse materials and raise questions that are related to FAIR [13].
 Correspondingly the [PID forum](https://pidforum.org/) allows you to ask questions on PIDs in general [14].
+Particularly for EU funded projects, OpenAIRE's network of experts (i.e. [National Open Access Desks - NOADs](https://www.openaire.eu/noad-activities)) for more than 10 years support grant recipients to follow best practices for Open Access and Open Science.
 A list of Open Science communities is provided in the next module (Open Tools).

 #### **Tools and resources**

 Finally, there are a range of different tools to help you.
-For example, [DMPtool](https://dmptool.org/quick_start_guide) and [DMPonline](https://dmponline.dcc.ac.uk/) allow you to build your own DMPs [15] [16].
+For example, [ARGOS](https://argos.openaire.eu), [Data Stewardship Wizard](https://ds-wizard.org/),[DMPonline](https://dmponline.dcc.ac.uk/) and [DMPtool](https://dmptool.org/quick_start_guide) allow you to build your own DMPs [15] [16].
 See the module Open Tools for more details.
 There are a variety of different catalogs out there one can use to search for materials in this area.
 [Shanahan, Hoebelheinrich and Whyte](https://www.sciencedirect.com/science/article/pii/S2666389921001720) (2021) have a table of catalogs to search for materials [17].

 #### **Local library or IT services**